sindelio/game-space-rocks/README.md

-# game-space-rocks
+# Space Rocks

-A short Space Rocks clone made by following an official tutorial on GameMaker
+A short Space Rocks clone made by following an official tutorial on GameMaker.